canmom/canmom.github.io/fiction/undefinedbehaviour.md

 A quiet whine announced Violet's wheelchair entering the... well, not so much room as corridor.
 She looked about as tired as the day before.

-"Su-ni's family ran the rehab centre." she said, as if that explained everything.
+"Su-ni's family own the rehab centre." she said, as if that explained everything.

 "Right."
 I said.
 "Ach.
 Hey, Violet.
 I can't believe this is real..."